 A few examples of esophagus disorders include gastroesophageal reflux disease (GERD), dysphagia, achalasia, and functional chest pain.

 While specific treatment can vary for different esophagus disorders, many providers will recommend dietary and lifestyle changes as a way to combat these conditions.
-Surgery is required in rare situations.
+Medications are often involved in the treatment as well.